Leviticus 23:1-44

 BACKGROUND

 This chapter instructs Israel in the feasts of the Lord, observances that were to be an important part of Israel’s culture and worship.
 The word feasts means “appointed times.”
-The words holy convocation appear ten times in our text and mean, “a proclamation or announcement.”
+The words holy convocation appear ten times in our text and mean, “a sacred assembly.”

 Verses 1-3 deal with the weekly Sabbath Day.
 This was a day that provided necessary rest for the people, animals, and land, and the Israelites were expected to honor it.
 By setting one day a week aside for rest and worship, they witnessed to the other nations around them that they belonged to the Lord.
 To dishonor the Sabbath Day was a serious offense and resulted in being cut off from the people.